 When a muscle has been contracted over a long period of time, the brain accepts this as “normal” and doesn’t know it’s contracted – this is known as muscle motor amnesia.
 You are in pain because the muscles are constantly over-contracted, causing them to be weak and tired.
 These contracted muscles can then compress the joints and trap nerves, causing further pain.
 Your body tries to compensate, changing the way you move and using other muscles instead, which sets up a further pattern of pain.

-The specific somatic movements “wake up” the brain to the reality of the contracted muscles, and retrain them to release and move in a more efficient and pain-free way!
+The specific somatic movements “wake up” the brain to the reality of the contracted muscles, and retrain them to release and move in a more efficient way.
+The result is a pain-free body that moves well and ages gracefully!